After icy weather grinds Baton Rouge region to halt, even colder conditions head our way

 "My message is 'Please, stay home," East Baton Rouge Mayor-President Sharon Weston Broome said.
 "We don't want anyone to get injured and we certainly don't want people to succumb to the arctic blast of cold weather."

-The temperature dipped to 20 at Baton Rouge's Metro Airport, the lowest reading since the days before Christmas in 2022.
+The temperature dipped to 19 at Baton Rouge's Metro Airport, giving the region its first hard freeze since the temperature fell to 20 in the days leading up to Christmas in 2022.
 (In all of 2023, the lowest temperature was 29, recorded last March.)

 The icy blast rolling through southern Louisiana was part of a system that placed nearly half the nation's population under some sort of winter weather warning or advisory.
 About 150 million Americans were affected, according to the National Weather Service in College Park, Maryland.